50 Cent Has Filed for Bankruptcy

 Videos by VICE

-The filing occurred three days after Jackson lost the lawsuit against Rick Ross’s former partner, Lavonia Leviston.
+The filing occurred three days after Jackson lost the lawsuit against Rick Ross’s baby mama, Lavonia Leviston.
 Jackson was sentenced to pay $5 million after intentionally leaking her private sex-tape—an amount that may still increase in value, since Fiddy never actually showed up for the trial or the verdict.

 The bankruptcy is a bit of a shock, since 50 Cent is known to be one of hip-hop’s most successful businessmen.
 The rapper’s stake in Vitamin Water was reported to have earned him around $100 million and, just five days ago, the New York Times did a profile on his exceptional business instincts and thriving career.